Sachin9591/Sachin9591/README.md

 - 👋 Hi, I’m @Sachin9591
 - 👀 I’m interested in IoT, Web developments, Embedded Systems
-- 🌱 I’m currently learning ASP.NET, ML/AI, Kotlin, Django
+- 🌱 I’m currently learning ASP.NET MVC, ML/AI, Kotlin, Django.
 - 💞️ I’m looking to collaborate on ML/AI and Kotlin
 - 📫 How to reach me through mobile or email.
 - 📫 Mobile No.: +91-9591960073